2012 MONTANA COWBOY HALL OF FAME INDUCTEE

 C.M.
 Coffee (1921-2015)

-With the Panhandle hard hit by the Dust Bowl of the 1930s C.M. started working for neighboring ranches after school and on weekends, in addition to helping his mother with work on the Coffee place.
-During this time C.M. also started entering local rodeos.
+With the Panhandle hard hit by the Dust Bowl of the 1930s, C.M. started working for neighboring ranches after school and on weekends, in addition to helping his mother work the Coffee place.
+During this time, C.M. entered local rodeos.
 He competed in all events except for bull riding.
 As a natural horseman, it didn’t take C.M. long to realize he “didn’t know how to properly sit on a bull.”
 As he matured, so did his rodeo circle.
-C.M. won numerous saddle bronc, roping, dogging and all-around titles throughout the entire panhandle area of Texas, Oklahoma and New Mexico.
+C.M. won numerous saddle bronc, roping, dogging and all-around titles throughout the entire panhandle area of Texas, Oklahoma, and New Mexico.

 Upon honorable discharge from the Army, C.M. returned to Texas and rodeoing.
 He was rehired to work on a ranch that he had worked on in high school.
-Not long after his return, the ranch owner asked C.M. if he would like to go to Montana and run a new ranch the owner had recently acquired.
-C.M. took the opportunity and headed north to a ranch located in the Pine Hills just southeast of Miles City, Montana.
+Not long after his return, the ranch owner purchased a new ranch.
+He asked C.M. if he would like to run the new ranch in Montana.
+C.M. took the opportunity and headed north to the new ranch located in the Pine Hills southeast of Miles City, Montana.

 C.M. worked hard and saved his money.
 Over time, he bought half of the ranch and became partners with the owner’s son.
 Eventually, the son sold his interest in the place to C.M.
-Years later, he. would sell this ranch and buy a cattle & sheep operation at Sumatra, Montana.
-Through the decades C.M. has owned, operated and leased ranches across Custer, Rosebud and Prairie Counties.
+Years later, C.M. sold this ranch and bought a cattle and sheep operation at Sumatra, Montana.
+Through the decades, C.M. has owned, operated, and leased ranches across Custer, Rosebud, and Prairie Counties.
 During this time, C.M. continued to rodeo throughout the region.
-He successfully competed in many of the areas top venues, including Calgary, Canada, the Wolf Point Wild Horse Stampede, and Cheyenne Frontier Days in Wyoming.
+He successfully competed in many of the areas top venues, including Calgary, Canada, the Wolf Point Wild Horse Stampede, and Cheyenne Frontier Days.

-In addition to ranching C.M. was a director and owner of the Miles City Bank which later grew into the Stockman Bank of Montana.
-As the bank expanded, C.M., oversaw that the bank’s focus remained on the customer.
-He provided insight into agriculture, the producers and the markets for over 50 years.
+In addition to ranching, C.M. was a director and owner of the Miles City Bank which later grew into the Stockman Bank of Montana.
+As the bank expanded, C.M. ensured that the bank’s focus remained on the customer.
+He provided insight into agriculture, the producers, and the markets for over 50 years.

 C. M. was a fourth generation and lifelong Shriner as well as a 60-year member of the Miles City Sage Riders Club.
 He was inducted into the Montana Pro Rodeo Hall & Wall of Fame in 2008.

 C.M. is a true cowboys’ cowboy.
-He loves every aspect of ranching and could do it all – roping, riding, doctoring cattle, and knowing the business economics.
+He loves every aspect of ranching and could do it all – roping, riding, doctoring cattle, and economics.
 He understands livestock like very few do.
-After over 60 years of Montana cowboying, C.M. is still involved in the family ranching operation he started so long ago.
+After more than 60 years of Montana cowboying, C.M. is still involved in the family ranching operation he started so long ago.

 C.M. has two children and two grandchildren.
 He and his wife, Virginia, are proud to call Miles City home.